aldum/learnyouanelm.github.io/pages/02-starting-out.md

         String

 Long, but informative!
-What Elm is telling us here is that "llama" is not a number and so it doesn't know how to add it to 5.
-Even if it wasn't "llama" but "four" or "4", Elm still wouldn't consider it to be a number. + expects its left and right side to be numbers.
-If we tried to do True == 5, Elm would tell us that the types don't match.
-Whereas + works only on things that are considered numbers, == works on any two things that can be compared.
+What Elm is telling us here is that `"llama"` is not a number and so it doesn't know how to add it to 5.
+Even if it wasn't `"llama"` but `"four"` or `"4"`, Elm still wouldn't consider it to be a number. `+` expects its left and right side to be numbers.
+If we tried to do `True == 5`, Elm would tell us that the types don't match.
+Whereas `+` works only on things that are considered numbers, `==` works on any two things that can be compared.
 But the catch is that they both have to be the same type of thing.
 You can't compare apples and oranges.
 We'll take a closer look at types a bit later.
-Note: you can do 5 + 4.0 because 5 is sneaky and can act like an integer or a floating-point number.
-4.0 can't act like an integer, so 5 is the one that has to adapt.
+Note: you can do `5 + 4.0` because `5` is sneaky and can act like an integer or a floating-point number. `4.0` can't act like an integer, so `5` is the one that has to adapt.

 You may not have known it but we've been using functions now all along.
-For instance, \* is a function that takes two numbers and multiplies them.
+For instance, `*` is a function that takes two numbers and multiplies them.
 As you've seen, we call it by sandwiching it between them.
 This is what we call an *infix* function.
 Most functions that aren't used with numbers are *prefix* functions.
 Let's take a look at them.